Sure, plenty of people live in Greenwich, Connecticut. But is there really a reason to visit Greenwich, CT?

 Curious to know more about Greenwich?
 Read on.

 Nestled along the Long Island Sound and immediately to the west of the New York state border in Fairfield County; Greenwich, Connecticut is a beautiful and quiet community.
 It’s just a short ride from Grand Central Terminal in downtown Manhattan of New York City.

 How Far is Greenwich from NYC?

 Greenwich is only 33 miles from midtown Manhattan.
 Driving can take anywhere from 30 minutes to an hour based on traffic in New York.
 But the train is only 40 minutes via an express train from Grand Central, or an hour if you take a local train that makes all the stops from NYC to Greenwich.

 This close commute makes Greenwich a perfect, convenient escape from the city.
 Many wealthy Manhattanites through the years have migrated out to Greenwich to take advantage of that easy commute.

 The attractively manicured gardens and historic homes and mansions also make the place an ideal location for novels, films, or your next Instagram story or two.

 There are destinations all over the world with wonderful experiences to offer.
 Yet visitors always find plenty of reasons for exploring Greenwich.
 The strengths of the area often encourage many visitors to research relocating to Greenwich, CT.

-In fact, more than a few visitors have asked us where to start researching Greenwich, CT real estate or apartments!
+In fact, more than a few visitors have asked us where to start researching the Greenwich, CT real estate market for apartments!

 Fabulous Greenwich, CT, Shopping